 - Unable to choose your own broker: For many accounts, Edward Jones requires you to use them as the broker when you’re placing trades.

 - Potential conflict of interest related to 12b-1 fees: Some mutual funds pay Edward Jones 12b-1 fees for distribution and marketing expenses.
 This creates a potential conflict of interest.
 However, Edward Jones works to mitigate this by promising to credit clients the amount of 12b-1 fees charged for any shares in their account.

 - No intensive financial planning services:Financial planning is not a focus for Edward Jones, so clients looking for that service may be better served elsewhere.

 - A disciplinary track record: Edward Jones does have disclosures on its record.
 See more below.

 What types of clients does Edward Jones serve?

-Edward Jones was built to serve individual investors.
-Today, the vast majority of the registered investment advisor’s clients are individuals, though it also serves a number of high net worth individuals, who the SEC defines as investors with at least $750,000 under management or a net worth of at least $1.5 million.
-Additionally, Edward Jones works with pension and profit-sharing plans; charitable organizations; corporations and other businesses; partnerships and investment clubs.
+Today, the vast majority of Edward Jones’ clients are individuals, though it also serves a number of high net worth individuals, who the SEC defines as investors with at least $750,000 under management or a net worth of at least $1.5 million.

 Services offered by Edward Jones